-This report includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including statements regarding our plans for the future development of preclinical and clinical drug candidates, the expected time of achieving certain value driving milestones in our programs, including the planned initiation of the Phase 1 Influenza A study in the third quarter of 2021, the expected identification of an additional SARS-CoV-2 preclinical 3CL lead for oral administration in 2021, the anticipated completion of proof-of-concept animal study in our norovirus program in the first half of 2021, our expectations regarding future operating results, and future liquidity.
+This report includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including statements regarding the future effectiveness of our product candidates, our plans for the future development of preclinical and clinical drug candidates, the expected time of achieving certain value driving milestones in our programs, including the planned initiation of the Phase 1 Influenza A study in the third quarter of 2021, the expected identification of an additional SARS-CoV-2 preclinical 3CL lead for oral administration in 2021, the expected initiation of two IND-enabling studies in the COVID-19 program in the first half of 2022, the anticipated completion of proof-of-concept animal study in our norovirus program by the end of 2021, our expectations regarding future operating results, and future liquidity.
 The words "believe," "may," "estimate," "continue," "anticipate," "intend," "should," "plan," "could," "target," "potential," "is likely," "will," "expect" and similar expressions, as they relate to us, are intended to identify forward-looking statements.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.

 The results anticipated by any or all of these forward-looking statements might not occur.
-Important factors that could cause actual results to differ from those in the forward-looking statements include the risks and uncertainties the impact of the COVID-19 pandemic on our Company, our partners, and on the national and global economy, including supply chain disruptions and other business interruptions, our ability to proceed with our programs, the achievement by Merck of certain milestones under the Collaboration Agreement, our ability to successfully identify, enter into and maintain additional strategic collaborations for further development of our product candidates, future results of planned research and, if successful, clinical trials, general risks arising from clinical trials, receipt of regulatory approvals, development of effective treatments and/or vaccines by competitors, including as part of the programs financed by the U.S. government, and any additional costs related to unfavorable future outcome of pending litigation or any unanticipated claims.
+Important factors that could cause actual results to differ from those in the forward-looking statements include the risks and uncertainties the impact of the COVID-19 pandemic on our Company, our collaboration partners, CROs, CMOs, and on the national and global economy, including raw material and test animal shortages and other supply chain disruptions and other business interruptions, the ability of our CROs to recruit volunteers for, and to proceed with, clinical trials, possible delays resulting from the lockdown in Australia, the cooperation of the FDA in accelerating development in our COVID-19 program, the achievement by Merck of certain milestones under the Collaboration Agreement, our ability to successfully identify, enter into and maintain additional strategic collaborations for further development of our product candidates, future results of planned research and, if successful, clinical trials, general risks arising from clinical trials, receipt of regulatory approvals, development of effective treatments and/or vaccines by competitors, including as part of the programs financed by the U.S. government, and any additional costs related to unfavorable future outcome of pending litigation or any unanticipated claims.
 Further information on our risk factors is contained in our filings with the SEC, including our Annual Report on Form 10-K for the year ended December 31, 2020.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as the result of new information, future events or otherwise.